chrisoulam7947/github-tutorial/README.md

 ---
 ## Git vs. GitHub
-**You will learn how to:**

-1. Create and use a repository

-2. The initial setup

-3. Open and merge a pull request

-4. Repository Setup

-5. Workflow and Commands

-6. Error handling

-7. How to roll back changes

 **What is Git?**

-Is version control: It takes snapshots of your code
+It's a type of **version control**, it takes snapshots of your code

 Snapshot- keeps older version of your code

-Doesn’t require github
+- Doesn’t require github

-Runs in the command line
+- Runs in the command line

-Basic workflow
+- Basic workflow

-You have a directory (folder) of files
+- You have a directory (folder) of files

-Once we initialize git (for version control), we call it a repository (repo for short)
+- Once we initialize git (for version control), we call it a repository (repo for short)

-Edit files (save them on the way)
+- Edit files (save them on the way)

-Add files (to the stage)
+- Add files (to the stage)

-Commit them
+- Commit them

 **What is Github?**

 * GitHub is a coding platform for version control and collaboration.

 * It lets you and others work together on projects.
-* You’ll learn how to:

 ---